 - The course will direct athletes back to a finish near transition.
 This section is spectator friendly to the finish.

 Finish line Information

 - Only athletes may enter the finish line chute for safety reasons.

 - Your timing chip will be removed by a volunteer after you cross the finish.

-- Oranges, bananas, muffins, and water will be at the finish line area.
+- Oranges, bananas, muffins, and water will be at the finish line area for athletes only.

 Award Ceremony and Results

-- The awards ceremony will begin at approx. 10 AM or when most of the field is finished.
-Medals will go to the top 5 male and female finishers in each category except teams.
+- The awards ceremony will begin at approx. 10:00 AM or when most of the field is finished.
+Medals will go to the top 3 male and female finishers in each category except teams.
 The top 3 teams will receive medals in each team category.
-Overall Male, Female and Team will be awarded a a plaque.
-They will be the 2012 USAT Pacific Northwest Regional Champions.
-(Sprint Distance)

 - Bib numbers will be drawn throughout the awards ceremony for nice prizes.
 You must be present to claim.